amrutha-snair/Morse-Code-Translator/README.md

 bash

 pip install numpy simpleaudio

 On Linux, you may need:

-bash

 sudo apt install libasound2-dev

 🛠 Usage

 Run the main CLI interface:

 python3 main.py

 Choose one of the options:

 Description